-In this guide, we’ll reveal the finest and worst Kia EV6 years to buy, backed by data from NHTSA, Consumer Reports, and Cars.com.
+In this guide, we’ll reveal the best and poorest Kia EV6 years to buy, backed by data from NHTSA, Consumer Reports, and Cars.com.

 We’ll examine each model year’s reliability, safety, technology, common issues, recalls, and resale values.
-By the end, you’ll know exactly which EV6 years are worth your money – and which to avoid.
+By the end, you’ll know exactly which EV6 years are worth your money – and which to steer clear of.

-Let’s plunge in and separate the electric champions from the losers!
+Let’s dive in and separate the thrilling champions from the losers!

 Table of ContentsShow